pkmotam/PD_WORKSHOP_Using_Open_Source_Tools/README.md

 - **Layout**      : **Magic**

 ### Day 2 : Floorplanning Techniques & Introduction to library cells ,Placement.
+____

-**Day 2** comes up with interesting concept **Floorplan** which is important step in PD flow .As this step includes estimation of area (Aspect ratio & Utilization factor) , Pin placement & pre-placed cells placement, power planning .A good floorplan makes the implementation easier in further steps ,where as bad floorplan causes viceversa .
+**Day 2** comes up with interesting concept **Floorplan** which is important step in PD flow .As this step includes estimation of area (Aspect ratio & Utilization factor) , Pin placement & pre-placed cells placement, power planning .A good floorplan makes the implementation easier in further steps ,where as bad floorplan causes vice-versa .
 So it's important to understand the design requirements in the starting stage & make changes of pin placement & pre-placed cell placement.

 ![Day_2_pic1](https://user-images.githubusercontent.com/74585082/99907931-97cfda80-2d05-11eb-9900-24a60710c481.PNG)